 The differences in litter input would explain the contrasts between and within hillslopes.
 On one hand, in the north-facing hillslopes shrubs covered a.c.
-75% of the hillslope, consequently there were no true bare soil areas because the great amount of
+75% of the hillslope, consequently there were no true bare soil areas because the great amount of litter produced covered the patches between shrubs (Gabarrón-

-- litter produced covered the patches between shrubs (Gabarron-Galeote et al., 2012).
+Galeote et al., 2012).
 Thus, there was a high input of hydrophobic compounds, more abundant in the shrub covered areas, that triggered SWR when soils became dry.
 On the other hand, in the south-facing hillslope shrub-cover was rather discontinuous and there were large patches where the litter layer was absent.
-These areas are covered by annual vegeta- - tion during the wet season.
+These areas are covered by annual vegetation during the wet season.
 We expected to find SWR also due to the annual vegetation growth, as it was reported by Martinez-Murillo and Ruiz-Sinoga (2007) in the same study site, but the values obtained in the present study are lower.
 This might be caused by an extremely rainy previous year to their measurements (1081 mm) that caused an extraordinary vegetation growth and a higher than average litter production during that summer.
 In contrast, precipitation during the year previous to our study was 528 mm.

 The values of SWR in the wet season are consistent to the seasonal behavior of SWR.
-Crockford et al. (1991) reported that only 9 days without rain during the wet season were enough to provoke repellent conditions in the soil.
+Crockford et al. (1991) reported that only 9 days without rain during the wet season were enough to trigger repellent conditions in the soil.
 The wet season in our study was rainier than usual and the mean duration of dry spells was 2.5 days, so we can expect permanent wettable conditions along this season.
 Thus, there was a heterogeneous pattern of soil water repellency related to vegetation cover and litter input (Doerr et al., 1998) during the transition season that turned into homogeneous and wettable during the wet season.

-5 5.2 Runoff generation
+4.2 Runoff generation

-During the transition season, the maximum values of runoff rate took place in the northfacing hillslope in both environments, whereas in the wet season the maximum values took place in the vegetated areas, independently of aspect.
+During the transition season, the maximum values of runoff rates took place in the north-facing hillslope in both environments, whereas in the wet season the maximum values took place in the vegetated areas, independently of aspect.
 This suggests a change in the factor controlling runoff generation.
-As it happened with SWR, hydrological behavior was different between hillslopes.
-Soil water repellency has been proven to have significant effects on the soil hydrological response, on the runoff generation as well as on soil erosion (Doerr et al., 2003; Shakesby et al., 2000).
-However, these effects are not always of the same magnitude and they are strongly dependent on the continuity of the repellent layer and the cracks and pores on the soil surface.
+As for SWR, runoff generation was different between hillslopes.
+Soil water repellency has been proven to have significant effects on the soil hydrological response, on the runoff generation as well as on soil erosion (Doerr et al., 2003, Shakesby et al., 2000).
+However, these effects are not always of the same magnitude and they are strongly dependent on the continuity of the repellent layer and the cracks and pores on the soil surface (Granged et al., 2011).
+During the dry season no runoff was detected because the rainfall events were of low magnitude and intensity and the SWR was not fully developed when these events occurred, in May and the beginning of June.